 There are two main traps companies fall into when they approach data management:

 - Open source is cheap.
 Unfortunately, this is rarely the case.
 If you’re a small company starting out with a single use case and generating about 50 gigabytes of data per day, your people cost will be low, since you’ll likely just need one person to manage data ingestion, analytics, and storage, and you’ll likely see high performance.
 But what we’ve seen in the last five years is the increasing dependency and appreciation for an operational data platform and typically the more data you put into it, the more insights you get out.
 Great!
 But as you scale to TBs of data per day and are still using exclusively open source tools, costs will balloon due to capital expenditures like hardware, and operational expenditures like increased headcount and cloud licensing (if deployed there).

 - SaaS solutions are the panacea.
 When you shift to an OpEx and cloud model, your woes will be solved, right?
 Probably not.
-What we at Devo hear regularly from large customers is that ingress and egress costs can exceed $1M per month for a competing data operations platform environment – that cost doesn’t even factor in licensing spend!
+What we at Devo hear regularly from large customers is that ingress and egress costs can exceed $1M per month for a competing enterprise log management platform environment – that cost doesn’t even factor in licensing spend!
 Additionally, when on-prem solutions are migrated (lift and shift) for use in the cloud the data management requirements migrate as well, which is not so great.

 With these two TCO traps in mind, how can you circumvent them?
 What are the best practices?

 Cloud is here to stay, so be wary of solutions created for on-premises applications – for a cloud business, this means you may pay for the data management costs of forklifting an enterprise on-prem solution into the cloud.
-Having a solution that’s truly cloud-native with clear licensing and highly efficient usage of hardware and storage means you’ll realize the lower expenditures you’ve always needed in order to collect and analyze all your data and turn it into action with the insights you need.
+Having a log management solution that’s truly cloud-native with clear licensing and highly efficient usage of hardware and storage means you’ll realize the lower expenditures you’ve always needed in order to collect and analyze all your data and turn it into action with the insights you need.